-Mr Lim Soo Kong, age 74, is the CEO of Casa Holdings Limited.
+Mr Lim Soo Kong, age 75, is the CEO of Casa Holdings Limited.
 He is a founder member of the Company and was appointed to the Board on 2 September 1994.
+He was last re-elected as a Director on 25 January 2021.
 He is a director in all the various subsidiaries in the Group.
 He graduated with a Diploma in Mechanical Engineering from the Singapore Polytechnic.